ltrujello/ltrujello.github.io/docs/posts/phrase_based_models.md

 This estimation of the future cost actually ignores the distortion cost, but experiments show that that's mostly okay to ignore.
 Additionally, ignoring the contribution of the distortion also allows us to precompute all of these values into a **future cost table**.
-Then at decoding time, we can reference this table at any time to lookup
+Then at decoding time, we can reference this table at any time to estimate the future cost translation for a hypothesis